-Getting hurt in a drunk driving accident can upend your life in every aspect.
-You or a loved one could have been the victim of a drunk driving accident on Long Island.
-The Law Office of Cohen & Jaffe, LLP can help you pursue compensation.
-You might have a personal injury claim.
-Someone who provided alcohol to an already-intoxicated driver or an underage drinker could be responsible for your losses.
+Getting hurt in a drunk driving accident can upend your life in every way.
+The Law Office of Cohen & Jaffe, LLP can help you pursue compensation if you’re the victim of a drunk driver or a loved one was killed by a drunk driver.
+You might have a personal injury claim against the driver, or someone who provided alcohol to an already-intoxicated driver or an underage drinker could be responsible for your losses.

 The Law Office of Cohen & Jaffe, LLP Has Achieved Successful Results for Clients

-Our New York DWI accident attorneys, Richard Jaffe, Stephen Cohen, and our other associates have 100-plus years of combined experience in accident litigation.
-This includes cases where we represented people injured by drunk drivers.
+Our New York DWI accident attorneys, led by Richard Jaffe and Stephen Cohen, have 100-plus years of combined experience in accident litigation.
+This includes cases representing victims of drunk drivers.

 - $4 million for a motorcyclist who was paralyzed after a car hit him